AbhishekBabuji/Exploratory-Data-Analysis/README.md

 Follow these steps below to view a report without the R code.
-STEP 1: Clone or Download (Green Button on TOP LEFT CORNER) STEP 2: Open with Google Chrome or any browser.
+STEP 1: Clone or Download (Green Button on TOP LEFT CORNER) STEP 2: Unzip the downloaded .zip file.
+STEP 3: Open with Google Chrome or any browser.

 ## Project 2: Titanic